Sandbakken Chapel

-Sandbakken Chapel (Sandbakken kapell) is a chapel of the Church of Norway in Senja Municipality in Troms og Finnmark county, Norway.
+Sandbakken Chapel (Sandbakken kapell) is a chapel of the Church of Norway in Senja Municipality in Troms county, Norway.
 It is located in the village of Sandbakken on the island of Senja.
 It is an annex chapel for the Lenvik parish which is part of the Senja prosti (deanery) in the Diocese of Nord-Hålogaland.
 The white, wooden chapel was built in a long church style in 1976 using plans drawn up by the architect Torgeir Renland.
 The chapel seats about 148 people.